abhiyanpaudel/CAS_Final_Project/README.md

 cd CAS_Final_Project
 ```

-If you need to manually configure the build, here's the CMake command that `config.sh` uses:
+If you need to manually configure the build, here's the CMake command:

 ```bash
 cmake -S . -B build \